theopenlane/openlane-infra/charts/argocd/HELM.md

 | argocd.commitServer.deploymentStrategy | object | `{}` | Deployment strategy to be added to the commit server Deployment |
 | argocd.commitServer.priorityClassName | string | `""` (defaults to global.priorityClassName) | Priority class for the commit server pods |

-## Config Connector ressources
+## Config Connector resources

-This chart is either based on GCP config connector ressources, or assumes it will be consumed by Config Connector.
+This chart is either based on GCP config connector resources, or assumes it will be consumed by Config Connector.
 All KCC (Kubernetes Config Connector) CRDs are available on [gcp documentation](https://cloud.google.com/config-connector/docs/reference/overview).

 ## Installing the Chart